Add and manage webhooks

 Integrations

-If you are experiencing issues with webhooks, it could be because the webhooks request content-type header has changed from application/json
+If you are experiencing issues with webhooks, it could be because the webhook request content-type header has changed from application/json to application/jwt.
+Read the full details here.
+We apologize for any inconvenience.

 Webhooks are a way of monitoring events in Kinde, so that you can be notified and take action when something you’re monitoring happens.

-Depending which Kinde plan you’re on, the number of webhooks you can create might be limited.
+Depending on which Kinde plan you’re on, the number of webhooks you can create might be limited.
 View plans.

 When you create a webhook, you register your own URL endpoints in Kinde and associate them with a Kinde event (e.g. when a user is created).
 When an endpoint is triggered, Kinde sends data about the event, so that you can initiate an action in your application or store the data.